mbejger/polgraw-allsky/sources/docs/fap_coincidences.md

-# False alarm coincidence probability
+# False alarm probability of coincidences

 A general formula for probability that is used in the estimation of significance of the coincidences is implemented.
 The code is available at [github](https://github.com/mbejger/polgraw-allsky/tree/master).
 Run `git clone https://github.com/mbejger/polgraw-allsky.git` to get the repository.